zeruhur/loner/en/AP15_mech_requiem.md

 ### Mech Units and Warfare Tactics

-In "Mech Requiem," the integration of mechs into military operations has fundamentally transformed the tactics, unit structures, and mission profiles across the globe.
+In _Mech Requiem_, the integration of mechs into military operations has fundamentally transformed the tactics, unit structures, and mission profiles across the globe.
 Mechs serve as the centerpiece of modern military strategy, their roles varying from frontline combatants to specialized support units.

 #### Unit Structures